stutig29/Shopping-Assisstant/README.md

 # shopping_assisstant
-Identify the grocery products in videos to help visually impaired people while shopping.
+Develop deep learning models to identify the grocery products in videos to help visually impaired people while shopping.